justPauw/pokemon-umbral-stasis/docs/pokemon/054-psyduck.md

     <div style="display: flex; flex-direction: row; column-gap: 3rem; alignt-items: center; ">
       <p style="color: #737373; margin: 0px;  font-weight: normal; font-size:16px;">Abilities</p>
       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
-        <a href='' title="While this Pokemon is in battle, self destruct and explosion will fail and aftermath will not take effect.">Damp</a>
+        <a href='' title="This Pokemon's Speed is doubled during rain.
+This bonus does not count as a stat modifier.">Swift-swim</a>
         /<a href='' title="While this Pokemon is in battle, weather can still be in play, but will not have any of its effects.
 This ability functions identically to air lock.">Cloud-nine</a>
       </div>
     </div>